renatoGarcia/icecream-cpp/README.md

 #### force_range_strategy

-Controls if a range type `T` will be printed using the [range type](#range-types) strategy even when the [STL formatting](https://en.cppreference.com/w/cpp/utility/format) or [{fmt}](https://fmt.dev) libraries would be able to print it.
-As stated at the [baseline printable](#baseline-printable-types) strategy section: if able to print a type, it should be the strategy taking precedence.
-Nonetheless we force the *range type* strategy here because it supports more useful formatting options that would be available otherwise if using the *baseline* strategy.
+Controls if a range type `T` will be printed using the [range type](#range-types) strategy even when the [Formatting](https://en.cppreference.com/w/cpp/utility/format) or [{fmt}](https://fmt.dev) libraries would be able to print it.
+We force the use of *range type* strategy here because it supports more useful formatting options that would be available otherwise if using some *baseline strategy*.

 This option has a default value of `true`.